cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 as is done in Blind.

 ~~~
-Finalize(pkS, msg, blind_sig, inv)
+Finalize(pk, msg, blind_sig, inv)

 Parameters:
-- kLen, the length in bytes of the RSA modulus n
+- modulus_len, the length in bytes of the RSA modulus n
 - Hash, the hash function used to hash the message
 - MGF, the mask generation function
-- sLen, the length in bytes of the salt
+- salt_len, the length in bytes of the salt (denoted sLen in RFC8017)

 Inputs:
-- pkS, server public key (n, e)
+- pk, server public key (n, e)
 - msg, message to be signed, a byte string
 - blind_sig, signed and blinded element, a byte string of
-  length kLen
+  length modulus_len
 - inv, inverse of the blind, an integer

 Outputs:
-- sig, a byte string of length kLen
+- sig, a byte string of length modulus_len

 Errors:
 - "invalid signature": Raised when the signature is invalid